FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

 Two Android Smartphone Pairing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. important:: If your Operator Console was previously paired to a Control Hub, and you currently would like to connect to an Android smartphone Robot Controller, then before attempting to pair to the Robot Controller, you should forget the Wi-Fi network for the previous Control Hub (using the Android Wifi Settings screen on the Operator Console) and then power cycle the Operator Console phone.
-If the previous Control Hub is powered on and if you haven't forgotten this network, then the Operator Console might try and connect to the Control Hub and might be unable to connect to the Robot Controller smartphone.
+.. important:: If your DRIVER STATION was previously paired to a Control Hub, and you currently would like to connect to an Android smartphone Robot Controller, then before attempting to pair to the Robot Controller, you should forget the Wi-Fi network for the previous Control Hub (using the Android Wifi Settings screen on the DRIVER STATION) and then power cycle the DRIVER STATION phone.
+If the previous Control Hub is powered on and if you haven't forgotten this network, then the DRIVER STATION might try and connect to the Control Hub and might be unable to connect to the Robot Controller smartphone.

 Once you have successfully installed the apps onto your Android phones, you will want to establish a secure wireless connection between the two devices.
-This connection will allow your Operator Console phone to select op modes on your Robot Controller phone and send gamepad input to these programs.
-Likewise, it will allow your op modes running on your Robot Controller phone to send telemetry data to your Operator Console phone where it can be displayed for your drivers.
+This connection will allow your DRIVER STATION device to select op modes on your Robot Controller phone and send gamepad input to these programs.
+Likewise, it will allow your op modes running on your Robot Controller phone to send telemetry data to your DRIVER STATION device where it can be displayed for your drivers.
 The process to connect the two phones is known as pairing.

 Note that it will take an estimated 10 minutes to complete this task.